We offer a range of amenities at Calvary North Adelaide Hospital including:

 Alternatively a Pastoral Care Worker will visit you as soon as possible after your admission.

-Flowers and/or gifts will be delivered to your room as they are received.
+There is no florist on site, but Hudson’s café sells a limited range of flowers.
+Flowers and/or gifts that are delivered to the hospital will be delivered to your room as they are received.

 There are some restrictions to flowers in some areas.
 We do apologise for the inconvenience if this occurs.

-If your hospital stay includes some time in Intensive Care, there are restrictions, please ask your relatives and friends to send ﬂowers once you have been transferred to the ward.
+If your hospital stay includes some time in Intensive Care, there are restrictions in place, so please ask your relatives and friends to send ﬂowers once you have been transferred to the ward.

 Hand and Foot massage volunteers attend the hospital regularly to provide support and comfort to patients.
 The massages are freely given and very popular with the patients, adding to the holistic care offered at Calvary North Adelaide Hospital.